Today | Weather | Tuesday, April 7, 2026

 High Surf Advisory

-WHAT: For the High Surf Advisory, large breaking waves of 7 to
+For the High Surf Advisory, large breaking waves of 7 to 13 feet.

-10 feet.
-For the High Rip Current Risk, dangerous rip currents.
+WHEN: For the High Rip Current Risk, through Thursday

-WHEN: For the High Surf Advisory, until 5 AM EDT Sunday.
-For
+evening.
+For the High Surf Advisory, from 6 AM this morning to

 + Read More